Barbados horses go swimming

-Fester Stephens comes from a family of horse lovers.
-His father and his grandfather worked with horses and you’ll find Fester (featured in video) working at the race track most days.
+His father and grandfather worked with horses and you’ll find Fester (see video) working at the race track most days.

-Get to Pebbles Beach in front of the Barbados Cruising Club at first light.
-The grooms are usually happy to chat to tourists and pose with the horses for a picture – just ask!.
+To see the horses swimming. go to Pebbles Beach near Barbados Cruising Club from dawn.
+The grooms are happy to chat and pose with horses for a picture, Just ask!

 But if you’d prefer just a quick look – or you lost your shirt at the previous meeting – you can watch for free from inside the track.
 Food and drink is available and on big days it can get quite busy.